PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - **Significant Characters**
 	- **Varyn "The Valiant" Grayburn**
+		- ***Major Regret:*** Varyn feels as though he has never done anything right, and all of his actions have only diminished the sacrifice his kind made.
+		- ***Major Motivation:*** To protect the world against the Overlords, and become worthy of calling himself a Couatl
 		- Last remaining Couatl, was too scared to sacrifice himself for the Silver Flame
 		- Formed Clan Flameforge to keep watch on the Overlords and their prisons
 			- Directly oppose actions of the Lords of Dust